 Road construction around University Hospital, American Family Children's Hospital and University Station Clinic may result in travel delays and route changes.Read more

 Set small goals and think long-term.
 It may take 2-3 years to reach a healthy weight.
 Expect ½ to 1-pound weight loss per week average.
 The number on the scale is a result, not a goal.
 Set small goals to change habits that will lead to weight loss.

 Get rid of sugary drinks.
 Sugar hides in soda, sweet tea, lemonade, sport drinks, energy drinks, fruit juice and coffee drinks.
-These drinks are linked with weight gain.

 Eat 3 meals and 0-3 snacks each day.
 Make time for breakfast.
 Don’t skip meals.
 Try to eat every 3-5 hours.

 Plan your day.
 Make a list and grocery shop once per week.
 Bring food to work or school each day.